turingschool/launch-curriculum/module0/lessons/PeerReviewIntro.md

 Constructive feedback is something the presenter could consider for improving their presentation.
 This could include:
 - Breaking up slides with too much information into different slides
 - Reducing the speed at which they communicate the information on slides
-- Removing unnecessary or unrealated visuals
+- Removing unnecessary or unrelated visuals

 For our time today, we will use the following protocol to conduct the peer reviews and use [this template](https://docs.google.com/document/d/13IsvmUK6YCV2mIPLu_izjZE3OwVXd6n3FN4bK9YRonM/edit?usp=sharing) to capture feedback